joolstorrentecalo/gitlab-foss/doc/development/secure_coding_guidelines.md

 ### Token prefixes

 User error or software bugs can lead to tokens leaking.
 Consider prepending a static prefix to the beginning of secrets and adding that prefix to our secrets detection capabilities.
-For example, GitLab personal access tokens have a prefix so that the plaintext is `glpat-1234567890abcdefghij`. <!-- gitleaks:allow -->
+For example, GitLab Personal Access Tokens have a prefix so that the plaintext is `glpat-1234567890abcdefghij`.

 The prefix pattern should be: